payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 ---

-## Reproducibility

-- This environment is intended for **research and comparative evaluation** purposes.
-- Exact numerical reproducibility is not expected due to stochastic turbulence generation.
+Exact numerical reproducibility is not expected due to stochastic turbulence generation.
-- Emphasis is on **relative performance** and smoothness comparisons rather than absolute optical metrics.

 ---